 WHY WE LOVE MERINO //

 We love merino wool, largely because nature has done all of the testing.
 Merino sheep in New Zealand have to be able to live in extreme temperatures of up to 30oc in summer and down to -20oC in winter.
 If their woollen fleece could not allow breathability and protection during these extremes, then they would die.
 Being able to utilise these superior characteristics and create merino wool fabrics, is a testament to modern technology and research.

 We also love Merino as it is a renewable resource, just like bamboo.
 Sheep are shorn to remove their thick winter fleeces, and just like human hair, wool regenerates and grows back over time.
 New Zealand Merino sheep live in the mountainous Southern Alps surrounded by land, vegetation and the natural elements.
-The wool is then shorn, transported to factories in the North Island and manufactured into knit fabric which we purchase and make into Baby by Victoria products just for you.
+The wool is then shorn, transported to factories in the North Island and manufactured into knit fabric which we purchase and make into Wilderling products just for you.